Skip to main content

 • Link Labels: We often have to refer to outside references, such as an official final exam schedule or the Office of Student Accessibility website.
 When working with web or other links, always use meaningful link labels that describe the purpose and/or destination of the link.
 Imagine that the link was listed by itself without surrounding text or context.
 Would the label "here" or "website" help anyone as a standalone item?
 No. Therefore, never use generic labels like "click here", "learn more", or "this website".
 Rewrite any sentence so that the web link is the clear object or final location.
 Learn more about writing descriptive link text.

 • Use Proper Emphasis: When you need content to stand out, use standard emphasis (italics) or strong emphasis (bold).
 Avoid using underline formatting so that underlining can be reserved for web links only.
 Modern APA and MLA both use italics for book titles, for example.
+Also, minimize the use of ALL CAPS (all uppercase letters).
+While all uppercase can be used sparingly in select situations, it can be more difficult for some populations to interpret, process, or comprehend.

-Courses/Sakai "Rich-Text" Syllabus
+Courses/Sakai "Rich-Text" Editor

 If you provide your syllabus as a web page in the Syllabus tool, be sure to use the built-in Accessibility Checker.
 This tool will scan the content in the rich text editor (aka CKEditor) for possible accessibility issues.
 Many issues can be resolved using the Quick Fix option.
 Common issues include images missing alternative (ALT) text, improperly formatted headings, and more.